joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 ### Testing Form.jsx

 The Form component has four tests but we will focus on only two of them.
-To access the rest of the tests make sure to exmplore the [GoFundMe App Fully Tested: `tested-app` branch](https://github.com/joinpursuit/Pursuit-Core-Web-Testing-React-Apps-Starter/tree/tested-app)
+To access the rest of the tests make sure to explore the [GoFundMe App Fully Tested: `tested-app` branch](https://github.com/joinpursuit/Pursuit-Core-Web-Testing-React-Apps-Starter/tree/tested-app)

 #### Handles input changes with `handleFormInput` when typing or editing a value
 Note that here we are going to test a function that gets passed as props: `handleFormInput`, and we want to check if that function is being called as a user would type text into the form fields.
 We will do so with [Jest mock functions](https://jestjs.io/docs/en/mock-functions.html)